santherc/santherc/README.md

 - 👋 Hi, I’m @santherc Santiago Hernandez
-- 👀 I’m interested in learn new skills, this is my first step making some projects for web development.
+- 👀 I’m interested in learning new skills, this is my first step!
+I'm doing some projects for web development.
-- 🌱 I’m currently learning Web Development - currently I¿m taking clases of Java Script
+- 🌱 I’m currently learning Web Development - currently, I'm taking Java Script classes
-- 💞️ I’m looking to collaborate on enterprises from TI sector
+- 💞️ I’m looking to collaborate on enterprises from the TI sector
-- 📫 How to reach me you can contacting me throuhg Linkedin: https://www.linkedin.com/in/santiago-hernandez-1a361260/
+- 📫 How to reach me you can contact me through Linkedin: https://www.linkedin.com/in/santiago-hernandez-1a361260/

 <!---
 santherc/santherc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.